Skip to contents

 1. have no UID column

-2. have at least one variable column
+2. have at least one feature column

 3. have no missing values